 The next year should be pretty exciting when it comes to Hyatt’s footprint in Miami.
-I’ve already written about how the Andaz Miami Beach is expected to open in late 2024, as a conversion of The Confidante Miami Beach, a Hyatt Unbound Collection property.
+I’ve already written about how the Andaz Miami Beach is expected to open as of March 2025, as a conversion of The Confidante Miami Beach, a Hyatt Unbound Collection property.

-In this post I wanted to take a look at the Thompson Miami Beach, which is expected to open in early 2025, and is now accepting reservations.
+In this post I wanted to take a look at the Thompson Miami Beach, which is expected to open in June 2025, so just a couple of months after the Andaz.
+This property is also accepting reservations, though probably won’t be quite as popular as the Andaz.

 In this post: